 - Get up early and stay out in the evening.
 Not only are these the best times to see animals, they are often the best times to visit the geologic features without crowds.

-- Pick up grocery items to make yourself some car picnics so you won’t have to plan to be somewhere at meal times.
+- Pick up grocery items for picnics so you won’t have to plan to be somewhere at meal times.
 When everyone else is congregated at the restaurants to eat, you may find yourself with places all to yourself!

 - Get off the boardwalks (but stay on the trails!).
 It often seems as if 99% of park visitors never leave the pavement or boardwalks around the geologic features.
 Hiking just a mile down a trail will get you into a different world.